Healthy Gingerbread Latte

 Honey/ Maple Syrup: You can use either in place of molasses but it will not have as much of a ‘gingerbread-y’ taste.

 Can I make this without an espresso machine?
 Our Nespresso is one of the most used kitchen utensils that we have and I think it is well worth the $$ (If you buy even ONE latte a week at Starbucks and make it at home instead this will pay for itself!)
-You could sub in 1/2 cup coffee to this recipe but it will not have the same amount of caffeine and may taste a little watered down… Treat yourself and get the nespresso machine (They’re less than $110!)
+You could sub in 1/2 cup coffee to this recipe but it will not have the same amount of caffeine and may taste a little watered down… Treat yourself and get the Nespresso machine (They’re less than $110!)

 Can I make this without a frother?
 Yes!
 You can whisk the milk vigorously in the pan and it will get super frothy!

-If you’re looking for the perfect thing to cozy up with this winter, this gingerbread latte is totally for you.
+If you’re looking for the perfect thing to cozy up with this winter, this skinny gingerbread latte is totally for you.

 It couldn’t be easier to make (under 5 minutes) and will totally leave you feeling festive without a sugar headache or stomach ache.